informalsystems/quint/doc/adr001-transpiler-architecture.md

-# ADR 001: TNT Transpiler Architecture
+# ADR 001: Quint Transpiler Architecture

 | Revision | Date       | Author           |
 | :------- | :--------- | :--------------- |
 | 1        | 02.11.2021 | Igor Konnov      |

-This document describes a preliminary architecture of the TNT transpiler.
+This document describes a preliminary architecture of the Quint transpiler.
 As a rule, we are using a data-flow approach to parsing, in contrast to the pipeline approach, which can be found in textbooks.
 Our main assumption is that external contributors should be able to plug-in their code/passes to our pipeline.